Foto: Mathias Rabe - stock.adobe.com

 For newcomers to the Frankfurt Rhine-Main region it is becoming increasingly popular to live in Frankfurt.
 If you value convenience, a short distance to the office, and great bistros and restaurants around the corner, then Frankfurt is the right choice.
 The most popular residential areas are Westend, the Diplomatenviertel, the Holzhausenviertel, parts of Sachsenhausen and the Dichterviertel.
 There are, however, other areas that are equally worth considering, such as Nordend, Bornheim and Bockenheim.
 These areas are less expensive but are just as unique in character.
 If you consider moving to Frankfurt, you will likely have to opt for an apartment rather than a house.

 Frankfurt is Germany’s most cosmopolitan city, with foreigners making up more than one-quarter of the population; the city is open-minded, tolerant and diverse.
 Meaning Frankfurt is somewhere where newcomers can settle in quickly and feel at home.
 After all, people from around 180 different countries live together here.
-It’s also flourishing as Germany’s number one city for international professionals – with 144 foreign banks, 127 international airlines, 85 foreign consulates and 59 foreign chambers of commerce or trade missions.
-More than 3,000 foreign companies are located in Frankfurt and the immediate vicinity.
+It’s also flourishing as Germany’s number one city for international professionals – with 144 foreign banks, 127 international airlines, 85 consulates, and 59 foreign chambers of commerce or trade missions based here.
+In fact, more than 3,000 foreign companies are located in Frankfurt and the immediate vicinity.
 It is headquarters for the European Central Bank and home to Deutsche Börse, the German Stock Exchange, making it one of the globally leading centers of finance and commerce, a status that will no doubt grow in the post-Brexit world of Europe.

 Frankfurt’s cultural life is known for its diversity.
 The city is home to countless museums of world repute, many of which are strung along the North and South Main River embankment like so many pearls on a strong.
 It also has a very lively art scene.
 And it likewise has a great range of restaurants, wine bars, bistros and beer gardens.
 On warm summer evenings, people converge on the river banks to sip a cool beer, or a glass of cider, or even a spritz on board one of the tavern-boats.